SelenaAungst/clay/packages/clay-css/BREAKING.md

 # List of Breaking Changes for 4.x

 -   Icon bell-full.svg is deprecated as of v3.136.0 and will be removed with no replacement
+-   Icon third-party.svg is deprecated as of v3.136.0 and will be removed with no replacement